Hip Hop Eh: Content

-People who were interviewed for the film include Shad, Cadence Weapon, Classified, Buck 65, Maestro (rapper), Kardinal Offishall, Rascalz, mcenroe, Z-Trip, Michie Mee, Swollen Members, Grand Analog and Tom Green.
+People who were interviewed for the film include Birdapres, Buck 65, Cadence Weapon, Checkmate, Chin Injeti, Classified, Grand Analog, Kardinal Offishall, Maestro Fresh Wes, mcenroe, Michie Mee, Moka Only, Rascalz, Shad, Swollen Members, Z-Trip and Tom Green.

 Screenplay

-This less than 90 minute documentary was released on the 15 March 2012.
-The film was shown in big cities across Canada- such as Winnipeg and Toronto.
-The movie can now be watched on the film’s official website.
+The documentary was released on March 15, 2012 and was played in cities across Canada, such as Vancouver, Winnipeg, Toronto and Ontario.

 Critical response

-The Globe and Mail review praised the film, but noted that some sections of the industry were not represented.
+The Globe and Mail praised the film, but noted that some sections of the industry were not represented.
 The Director admitted some key players were missing from the final product, but he still feels like it properly painted a picture of the Canadian hip-hop scene.